10 unlikely, unusual songs that made it to No. 1 in the 1980s

 TV themes!
 Greek electronic instrumental!
 Phony German rappers!

-Thirty years ago, the most popular song in America was an a cappella track made my a middle-aged jazz vocalist.
+Over thirty years ago, the most popular song in America was an a cappella track made my a middle-aged jazz vocalist.
 Over a bed of beat-boxing, whistling, snaps and scats, Bobby McFerrin implored us all to "don't worry, be happy."

 It's not a terribly weird song, per se, but it's not one the label likely pegged as a worldwide sensation.
 It stood out in an era when synth-pop and hair-metal ballads dominated the charts.